sahithig1/capstone_greenhouse_emissions/README.md

 ##  Results
 ### Database
-#### Data Collection
+#### Database Storage
 We used a python library(wbgapi) that fetches World Bank Data directly into the dataframe using API.

-#### Data Cleaning and Analysis
-- Pandas is used to clean the data and perform an exploratory analysis.
+Pandas is used to clean the data and perform an exploratory analysis.
+The data is then loaded into a local PostGres database.
-- Basic cleaning is done on the dataset to remove empty values.
-- The data is then loaded into a local PostGres database.

-#### Database Storage
 Postgres(SQL) is the database we intend to use, and the structure of the database is designed using the QuickDBD tool.
 We will eventually run the database in AWS.

 The ERD diagram is shown below,